 Here I am going to discuss the methods.
 Let’s BEGIN!

 Method 1: Arm-wrestle

-The first method is freeing stuck bit with the help of wrench and glove.
+The first method is freeing the stuck bit with the help of a wrench and glove.
 Place the wrench on the nut and rotate it to loosen.
 Rotate the wrench gradually.
-Then use a thick glove and grab the bit by twisting as you see in the picture.
+Then use a thick glove and grab the bit by twisting.
 This will help you to remove the bit from the collet.

 Method 2: Clean dirty collet